Specialist Inclusion Support Service (SISS)

 Please let us know of any additional needs we should consider when working with your child.

 Referrals are discussed at the Specialist Inclusion Support Service Panel, this is held monthly in term time.
-Referers are contacted within a week of the panel meeting to give the result of the referral.
-When a referral is accepted, an initial visit to the school takes place within 4 weeks of the panel meeting.
+Schools are contacted within a week of the panel meeting to give the result of the referral.
+When a referral is accepted, contact is made with the school within 4 weeks of the panel meeting.

-Concerns or issues shoud be discussed with the relevant member of staff from the service.
-Feedback can also be given to Rhian Ireland, Learning Support Services Manager at West Street House West Street Newbury RG14 1BZ email@example.com The Local Authority's complaint procedure can be found at: xxxxx
+Concerns or issues should be discussed with the relevant member of staff from the service.
+Feedback can also be given to Karen Bartlett, Learning Support Services Manager firstname.lastname@example.org

 The staff are all CRB checked and receive regular training in safeguarding.